The Most Common Mistakes When Creating Passwords

 Further Helpful Steps

-Once you start getting into 16-digit passwords, it can become quite difficult to remember them.
-Many people are tempted to write them down on paper or within an email.
+Once you start getting into 16-digit passwords, remembering them can become quite difficult.
+Many people are tempted to write them down on paper or in an email.
 Either way, they’re opening themselves up to risk.
-Find a trusted password manager, such as Keeper, LastPass, or Google Password Manager.
+Find a trusted password manager, such as Keeper, 1Password, or Google Password Manager.
 These services provide a safe place to store your passwords.

-If you fear that your passwords are accessible on the dark web you can order a free password audit here.
+If you fear your passwords being accessible on the dark web, search by following our guide here.

-If your account has already been breached, do not hesitate to reach out to Hacked.
+If your account has already been breached, do not hesitate to contact Hacked.com.
 We can restore hacked accounts and help you secure yourself against further attempts.
 Contact us here immediately.

 Featured image by REUTERS & Pawel Kopczynski.